Syed-Affan-Hameed/AI_Travel_Agent/README.md

 cd backend
 npm install
 ```
-### 3. Create a .env file in the backend directory and add your OpenAI API key:
+### 3. Create a .env file in the backend directory and add your API keys and other environment variables:

 ```sh
 OPENAI_API_KEY=your_openai_api_key